syncfusion-content/javascript-docs/js/Grid/Editing.md

 }
 {% endhighlight %}

+ Here we have checked, if the Verified column value is false and EmployeeID value is less than 5 validation is set to CustomerID field.

  The following output is displayed as a result of the above code example.

 ![](Editing_images/Editing_img30.png)